Click Here to Return to Ask The Meatman's Home Page!

 Roasting is recommended on large cuts of meat such as Rib Eye Roast.
 The meat is placed on a rack or in roasting pan and cooked until the desired level of doneness.
 Roasting is usually done at 350-425 degrees F.

-Roasting beef entails cooking a whole slab of beef “dry” in the oven.
+Roasting beef entails cooking a whole slab of beef “dry” in the oven

 To Roast beef: Set the meat on a rack inside a pan to ensure it cooks evenly.
 It should be basted occasionally with broth or its own juices (basting with plain water will dry it out).
 Cook times will vary according to how well done you prefer your meat and if you’ve used specially labeled “lean” or “light” beef which take 1/3 less time to cook than regular shelf meats.
 Follow the instructions in the recipes or your manufacturers instructions for best results.